et508/Erenshor.LootManager/README.md

 ## Whitelist
 - While using the Whitelist loot method you will not loot anything.
 Everything will be destroyed.
   - Items that have the `NoTradeNoDestroy` flag will be preserved.
-As these are typically quest items or event items that can not be looted again.
+As these are typically quest items or event items that can not be gained again.
 - On the Whitelist panel you will see a transfer list that works the same as the blacklist and banklist.
   - On the left(red), a list of every item in the game.
   - On the right(white), are the items you will loot.